elixir-lang/elixir/README.md

 team will re-evaluate the contribution as it changes.

 Committers may also push style changes directly to your branch.
-If you would rather to manage all changes yourself, you can disable the "Allow edits from maintainers" feature when submitting your pull request.
+If you would rather manage all changes yourself, you can disable the "Allow edits from maintainers" feature when submitting your pull request.

 The Elixir team may optionally assign someone to review a pull request.